 Cells use their signaling machinery to adjust their internal state to the changing environmental conditions.
-A well tuned signaling network is essential for maintaining the cellular homeostasis and its deregulation can lead to fatal consequences, such as cell death or uncontrolled growth.
+A well tuned signaling network is essential for maintaining the cellular homeostasis and its deregulation can lead to disease.

 Even when isogenic, individual cells respond to perturbation in different ways due to different microenvironment, history and noise in their gene expression.
 Understanding the effect of signaling heterogeneity ultimately will lead us, for example, to design better treatments for cancer patients (Kim et al. 2018).